tonyames/nuxtportfolio/contents/en/projects/e-training-platform.md

 ---
-slug: mtn
+slug: e-training-platform
+project: E-training Platform
 title: How a Company train their teams on a digital era
 date: 2019-09-23
 cover: https://picsum.photos/1200/800?grayscale&random=1
-client: MTN Benin
+client: E-Business Afrique
 description: How a Company train their teams on a digital era
 category: Android App Design
 thumbnail: /projects/thumbnail-four.png